 The chemistry faculty is dedicated to providing quality education in and out of the classroom.
 The department's small size allowed me to make connections with all of my professors.
 These relationships were very valuable in my personal and professional development, and particularly helpful when applying for internships, graduate school and fellowships.
 My successes as a student were due to the time and effort put in by passionate professors.

-A 24-credit minor in some other discipline must also be completed in order to satisfy graduation requirements.
-Pair your major with another field that interests you for even more career paths!
+In order to satisfy graduation requirements, a minor in some other discipline must be completed.
+Pair your major with another field that interests you for even more career paths and growth opportunities.

 Classes for chemistry majors may include: